 Making sure the Glen Lake area remains beautiful in the future requires careful stewardship to maintain this extraordinary natural resource; it continues to be the association’s primary goal…

-The Glen Lake Association is dedicated to the protection, preservation and improvement of the Glen Lake-Crystal River Watershed.
+The Glen Lake Association is dedicated to preserve and protect the water quality, natural resources, and quality of life in the Glen Lake Watershed through leadership, education, and collaboration.

 “It’s All About The Water.”